 It took over 10 steps to finally cancel transaction and subscription.

-constantly change the interface and move features around making it harder to use than it should be.
+I was a loyal Prime member for years.
+They constantly change the interface and move features around making it harder to use than it should be.

-very frustrating to try and view your orders (or even the status of your order).
+The app struggles to let me see my orders.
+It's very frustrating to try and view your orders (or even the status of your order).

 They are constantly changing to the moving the subscription menu to the extent I suspect amazon is purposely doing this as an impediment.

-you can't cancel your subscriptions because they removed "manage subscription" button.
+Unfortunately now you can't cancel your subscriptions because they removed "manage subscription" button.

 To understand more about the process and experience of using Subscribe & Save, I conducted a user survey with 29 participants who use the Amazon app frequently.